abnamro/repository-scanner/README.md

     * Complete overview of the found secrets through the User Interface with a direct link to the issue.
     * Able to sort the findings by secret type (tokens, certificates, passwords, etc.).
     * A statistics page that gives an overview of findings and how they increase/decrease monthly along with the amount of times a finding appears.
-    * The ability to import your own rulepack with custom rules to fit your personal means.
+    * The ability to import your own rule-pack with custom rules to fit your personal means.

 ## 🛠️ Technical information <a name = "technical-information"></a>
 The technologies that the Repository Scanner Tool is built on is listed below.
 There is also a list with direct links to the individual